bhnord/activities/README.md

 Join us for a fun evening of open mic poetry!
 <a href="https://www.tridentbookscafe.com/event/poetry-open-mic-1" target="_blank">info link</a>

-### Kelleher Rose Garden 2025 Bloom

-**06/06 07:00AM - 06/27 05:00PM @ Kelleher Rose Garden**
-The Kelleher Rose Garden, located in Boston’s Back Bay Fens, will be in full bloom from the beginning to the middle of June.
-<a href="https://www.emeraldnecklace.org/venue/kelleher-rose-garden/" target="_blank">info link</a>

-### Collective FEST: A Community Activation Weekend

-**06/06 06:30PM - 06/08 03:30PM @ Boston Figurative Art Center**
-Collective FESTervescence is an urban community activation weekend (June 6-8th, 2025) showcasing different offerings from the hub of conscious and creative communities in Boston metro area, bringing it to the wider public in an accessible way, and strengthening the cohesion of gatherers, activists, artists, healers, wellness practitioners, and other space-holders in our community and adjacent communities.
-<a href="https://collectiveffervescenceboston.com/festival" target="_blank">info link</a>

-### Summer in the City 2025: Free Live Music on the Harborwalk

-**06/06 06:00PM - 08/28 10:00PM @ Boston Harbor Hotel**
-The annual Summer in the City series returns for the 2025 season, kicking off a summer of first class waterfront entertainment at the iconic Boston Harbor Hotel.
-<a href="https://www.bostonharborhotel.com/culinary/summer-in-the-city/" target="_blank">info link</a>

-### Concerts in the Courtyard at Boston Public Library

-**06/06 12:30PM - 08/29 01:30PM @ Boston Public Library Courtyard**
-The courtyard of the Central Library in Copley Square is one of Boston's most beautiful havens from the hustle and bustle of the city.
-<a href="https://www.bpl.org/concerts-in-the-courtyard/" target="_blank">info link</a>

 ### Dorchester Open Studios

 **06/07 12:00PM - 06/08 05:00PM @ Humphreys Street Studios**